soleblaze/openstack/README.md

 ## quantum.sh - Work in Progress

-This script is designed to deploy the quantum server.
+This script is designed to deploy the Quantum server.
 It can be deployed on its own server or on the controller node.

 ## glance.sh - Work in Progress

-This script is designed to deploy the glance server.
+This script is designed to deploy the Glance server.
 If you do not have a separate data network then you should put the management network interface for the data interface.

+## cinder.sh - Work in Progress

+This script is designed to deploy the Cinder server.
+You will need to create a LVM2 volume group named cinder-volumes in order to use this.

 [msknibilel]:https://github.com/mseknibilel/
 [grizzlyguide]:ttps://github.com/mseknibilel/OpenStack-Grizzly-Install-Guide